TechNexion-customization/ubuntu-tn-imx/README.md

     * Build a runtime Image
     * Flash the image to the target board
 * [Quick-Start (for user)](#Quick-Start)
+    * Run the apps using console prompt
+    * Control WiFi connection using `nmcli`
+    * Expand rootfs partition
 * [Apps-Developing](#Apps-Developing)
 * [Known-Issues](#Known-issues)